-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of UniFirst Corporation (the "Company", "UniFirst", "we", "our" or "us") for use at the 2019 Annual Meeting of Shareholders to be held on Tuesday, January 8, 2019 (the "Annual Meeting") and at any adjournments or postponements thereof.
-This Proxy Statement and the accompanying Notice of Annual Meeting of Shareholders are first being made available to shareholders on or about November 29, 2018.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of UniFirst Corporation (the "Company", "UniFirst", "we", "our" or "us") for use at the 2020 Annual Meeting of Shareholders to be held on Tuesday, January 14, 2020 (the "Annual Meeting") and at any adjournments or postponements thereof.
+This Proxy Statement and the accompanying Notice of Annual Meeting of Shareholders are first being made available to shareholders on or about December 5, 2020.

-The Board of Directors has fixed the close of business on November 16, 2018 as the "Record Date" for the determination of the shareholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
-As of the close of business on the Record Date, there were outstanding and entitled to vote 15,432,728 shares of common stock, par value \$0.10 per share ("Common Stock"), and 3,711,009 shares of Class B common stock, par value \$0.10 per share ("Class B Common Stock").
+The Board of Directors has fixed the close of business on November 15, 2019 as the "Record Date" for the determination of the shareholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+As of the close of business on the Record Date, there were outstanding and entitled to vote 15,301,836 shares of common stock, par value \$0.10 per share ("Common Stock"), and 3,643,009 shares of Class B common stock, par value \$0.10 per share ("Class B Common Stock").
 Transferees after such date will not be entitled to vote at the Annual Meeting.
 Each share of Common Stock is entitled to one vote per share.
-Each share of Class B Common Stock is entitled to ten votes per share.

-As more fully described in this Proxy Statement, the purposes of the Annual Meeting are (1) to elect two Class III Directors nominated by the Board of Directors, each to serve for a term of three years until the 2022 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified; (2) to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending August 31, 2019; and (3) to consider and act upon any other matters which may properly come before the Annual Meeting or any adjournment or postponement thereof.
+As more fully described in this Proxy Statement, the purposes of the Annual Meeting are (1) to elect three Class II Directors nominated by the Board of Directors, each to serve for a term of three years until the 2023 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified; (2) to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending August 29, 2020; and (3) to consider and act upon any other matters which may properly come before the Annual Meeting or any adjournment or postponement thereof.

-With respect to the election of two Class III Directors, (1) a plurality of the votes cast by holders of shares of Common Stock, voting separately as a single class and represented in person or by proxy at the Annual Meeting and entitled to vote thereon, is necessary to elect Phillip L. Cohen and (2) a plurality of the votes cast by holders of shares of Common Stock and Class B Common Stock, voting together as a single class and represented in person or by proxy at the Annual Meeting and entitled to vote thereon, is necessary to elect Cynthia Croatti.
-Votes may be cast "For" or "Withhold" with respect to the election of each of Mr. Cohen and Ms. Croatti.
+With respect to the election of three Class II Directors, a plurality of the votes cast by holders of shares of Common Stock and Class B Common Stock, voting together as a single class and represented in person or by proxy at the Annual Meeting and entitled to vote thereon, is necessary to elect Steven S. Sintros, Thomas S. Postek and Raymond C. Zemlin.
+Votes may be cast "For" or "Withhold" with respect to the election of each of Messrs.
+Sintros, Postek and Zemlin.
 With respect to the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm and each other matter expected to be voted upon at the Annual Meeting, the affirmative vote of a majority of the votes cast by holders of shares of Common Stock and Class B Common Stock, voting together as a single class and represented in person or by proxy at the Annual Meeting and entitled to vote thereon, is required for approval.
-Votes may be cast "For", "Against" or "Abstain" on the proposal to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending August 31, 2019.
+Votes may be cast "For", "Against" or "Abstain" on the proposal to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending August 29, 2020.